roshan-c/aigis/README.md

 ---

 > “I am Aigis.
-My mission is to protect you.” – now with vector search and Discord slash commands (coming soon).
+My mission is to protect you.”